WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 ##### Crash recovery

 - Aurora will **automatically recover from crashing** on parallel threads.
-This means that **there is also no downtime "almost instantaneously"**.
+This means that **there is also no downtime " almost instantaneously"**.

 - this is **not the case with RDS** which, when crashed, **usually takes up to 30 mins to recover**.